josmar-crwdstffng/angular/aio/content/guide/animations.md

 The `trigger()` function collects the states and transitions, and gives the animation a name, so that you can attach it to the triggering element in the HTML template.

 The `trigger()` function describes the property name to watch for changes.
-When a change occurs, the trigger initiates the actions included in its definition.
+When a change occurs, the trigger initiates the actions included in the associated definition.
-These actions can be transitions or other functions, as we'll see later on.
+These actions can be transitions or other functions, as we will see later on.

-In this example, we'll name the trigger `openClose`, and attach it to the `button` element.
+In this example, we will name the trigger `openClose`, and attach it to the `button` element.
 The trigger describes the open and closed states, and the timings for the two transitions.

 <div class="alert is-helpful">

 **NOTE**: <br />
 Within each `trigger()` function call, an element can only be in one state at any given time.
-However, it's possible for multiple triggers to be active at once.
+However, it is possible for multiple triggers to be active at once.

 </div>